xmos/lib_uart/doc/rst/lib_uart.rst

 For multi-UART receive, an incoming clock is required to acheive standard baud rates.
-The clock should be a multiple of the maximum BAUD rate required e.g. a 1843200Khz oscillator is a multiple of 115200 baud (and lower rates also).
-The maximum allowable incoming signal is 1843200Khz.
+The clock should be a multiple of the maximum BAUD rate required e.g. a 1843200 Hz oscillator is a multiple of 115200 baud (and lower rates also).
+The maximum allowable incoming signal is 1843200 Hz.

 For multi-UART transmit, an incoming clock can also be used.
 The same clock signal can be shared between receive and transmit (i.e. only a